Prognostics for Autonomous Deep-Space Habitat Health Management under Multiple Unknown Failure Modes

-To further validate our methodology in a realistic operational context, we evaluate its performance on a benchmark dataset that closely mirrors subsystem degradation in deep-space habitats.
-Specifically, we apply our approach to the NASA's Commercial Modular Aero-Propulsion System Simulation (C-MAPSS) dataset \cite{Saxena2008}.
-C-MAPSS simulates degradation in the components of turbofan engines that share telemetry and fault characteristics with propulsion and environmental control systems of deep space habitats.
-C-MAPSS involves multivariate sensor monitoring from healthy operation to system failure, with no explicit failure mode labels and only partial degradation histories for test systems.
-Figure \ref{fig:CMAPSS} displays a diagram of this turbofan engine.
+To further evaluate the proposed methodology on a realistic prognostics benchmark, we apply it to NASA’s Commercial Modular Aero-Propulsion System Simulation (C-MAPSS) dataset \cite{Saxena2008}.
+The dataset contains multivariate sensor measurements from turbofan engines operating from healthy conditions to system failure.
+Engine degradation is driven by two primary fault mechanisms: fan degradation and high-pressure compressor degradation.
+These degradation processes affect multiple subsystems and are monitored through a set of onboard sensors that record temperature, pressure, and flow-related measurements throughout the engine’s operating life.
+The dataset provides run-to-failure trajectories for training engines and partial degradation histories for test engines, where the remaining useful life must be predicted.
+Figure \ref{fig:CMAPSS} illustrates the turbofan engine architecture used in the simulation.

 In this paper, we utilize \textit{C-MAPSS-3}, which consists of both a training and a test set.
 Both sets contain 100 observed engine failures caused by either fan degradation or high-pressure compressor degradation.
 Furthermore, both sets contain data from 21 sensors, which are listed in Table \ref{tab:CMAPPS_sensors}.
 The signals for these sensors are displayed in Figure \ref{fig:realSensorData}.
-These sensors monitor the systems from a good-as-new state to engine failure.
+These sensors monitor the systems from a good-as-new state to engine failure, reflecting the run-to-failure monitoring paradigm that is expected in autonomous DSH operations.
 However, sensors 1, 5, 6, 10, 16, 18, and 19 contain little to no information and are thus removed from the analysis.
-While the dataset provides the potential causes of failure, it does not provide the failure labels.
-Furthermore, the test set consists of systems whose degradation is only partially observed along with their corresponding failure times.
+While the dataset provides the potential causes of failure, it does not provide the failure labels, mirroring the unlabeled failure setting of a DSH where post-failure expert diagnosis is constrained by communication delays.
+Furthermore, the test set consists of systems for which degradation is only partially observed, together with their corresponding failure times.
 Therefore, our goal is to use our methodology to predict the remaining life of each testing unit following the final cycle at which their degradation was observed.